Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to clean the line.
+Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can clean it by pouring diluted bleach through the tube to flush the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from GV Heating & Air can make your equipment more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to schedule your annual tune-up!
+We also have handy service agreements, so you won’t forget to schedule your annual service!